Turks in the Netherlands: Literature

-Anti-Turkism
+Anti-Turkish sentiment

-Even though progressive policies are installed, "especially compared with those in some other European countries such as Germany".
-Managing the multicultural society: The policy making process.
-Paper presented at the Conference on Today's Youth and Xenophobia: Breaking the Cycle.
-Wassenaar, Netherlands: Netherlands Institute for Advanced Study.
-The European Commission against Racism and Intolerance published its third report on Netherlands in 2008.
-In this report, Turkish minority group is described as a notable community which have been particularly affected by "stigmatisation of and discrimination against members of minority groups" as a result of controversial policies of the governments of Netherlands.
-The same report also noted that "the tone of Dutch political and public debate around integration and other issues relevant to ethnic minorities has experienced a dramatic deterioration".
+Although progressive policies are in place, "especially compared with those in some other European countries such as Germany", the European Commission against Racism and Intolerance (ECRI), in its third report on the Netherlands in 2008, described the Turkish minority group as a notable community particularly affected by "stigmatisation of and discrimination against members of minority groups", as a result of controversial policies of Dutch governments.
+In the same report, the ECRI also noted that "the tone of Dutch political and public debate around integration and other issues relevant to ethnic minorities had experienced a dramatic deterioration".

-Recently, use of the word "allochtonen" as a "catch-all expression" for "the other" emerged as a new development.
-European Network against Racism, an international organisation supported by European Commission reported that, in Netherlands, half of the Turks reported having experienced racial discrimination.
-Same report points "dramatic growth of islamophobia" parallel with antisemitism.
-Another international organisation European Monitoring Centre on Racism and Xenophobia highlighted negative trend in Netherlands, regarding attitudes towards minorities, compared to average EU results.
-The analysis also noted that compared to most other Europeans, in the Netherlands, majority group is "more in favour of cultural assimilation of minorities" rather than "cultural enrichment by minority groups".
+The European Network Against Racism (ENAR), a coalition of anti-racist NGOs funded by the European Union (EU), published a report in 2009 showing that half of Turkish Dutch people reported having experienced racial discrimination.
+In the same report, the ENAR pointed out a "dramatic growth of Islamophobia" in parallel with antisemitism.
+The former European Monitoring Centre on Racism and Xenophobia (EUMC) also reported a negative trend in attitudes towards minorities in the Netherlands in 2001, compared to average EU results.
+In its analysis, the EUMC also noted that, compared to most other European citizens, the Dutch majority group is "more in favour of cultural assimilation of minorities" rather than "cultural enrichment by minority groups".

+Notable occurrences of anti-Turkish violence in the Netherlands were the 1972 Afrikaanderwijk riots and the 1975 Schiedam riots.

 Crime

 In 2015, individuals with a Turkish background were about 2.5 times as likely to be suspected of a crime compared to the overall native Dutch population, with of the first generation 1.7% being suspected, and of the second generation 3.6% (total males 4.28% and women 0.67%).
-However, when corrected for socio-economic position, Dutch people of Turkish descent are not more often suspected of crime than native Dutch people, according to numbers from 2012 and reports from 2014.
+However, when corrected for socio-economic position, Dutch people of Turkish descent (with the exception of adult Turks from the second generation) are not more often suspected of crime than native Dutch people, according to numbers from 2012 and reports from 2014.

+In 2022, those between the ages of 12 and 17 with a turkish background were 1.63 times more likely to be suspect of a crime (down from 2.39x compared to 2010), while young adults aged 18 to 22 were 1.76 times more likely (down from 2x).
+For contrast, the second largest ethnic group, Moroccans, commit 2.8 and 3.47 times more crime than the native population respectively.
+It's important to note that these figures were not adjusted for socioeconomic situation or education.